teddykalp/CPSC471-Project/README.md

 ## Connecting the client
 ### The following pages currently are dummy pages that have no implemented functionality

-PORT - The port number you see in your concolse when you run the server
+PORT - The port number you see in your console when you run the server

 localhost:PORT/